 First memory of a dream—probably in about 1974 or 1975.

-A technicolour lion ate my sister.
+A technicolour lion ate my sister (Julia).
 There were many bright drawings of animals standing around like in The Jungle Book.
 I screamed and screamed but it did not undead her.

 September 22, 2013 (the day after Julia’s birthday).

-I dropped her off downstairs and went upstairs to a very ugly Victorian bedroom, where I enjoyed myself doing nothing in particular.
+I dropped Julia off in reception and went upstairs to a very ugly, ornate bedroom, where I enjoyed myself doing nothing in particular.
 Then I fell asleep.

 He meant Julia.

-I couldn’t understand this; I’d only just left her down in reception.
-I looked out the window to see her leaving the building.
+I couldn’t understand how this could be.
+I’d only just left her.
+I looked out the window just in time to see her leaving the building.

 But I knew she was dead.

 Commentary: The next day she and I discussed how the Julia that didn’t have cancer has died.
 From here on out, death or life, she has had cancer.